MicrosoftDocs/microsoft-salescopilot-docs/articles/api-sample-def.md

 [!INCLUDE [preview-banner](~/../shared-content/shared/preview-includes/preview-banner.md)]

-You can use the certified connector action based on [Contoso Hub - Connectors](/connectors/contosohub/) to check out the extensibility points available in Microsoft 365 Copilot for Sales.
+You can use the certified connector action based on [Contoso Hub - Connectors](/connectors/contosohub/) to check out the extensibility points available in Sales.

 To try the certified connector action, follow the instructions in [Manage extensions for Copilot for Sales](/microsoft-copilot-studio/manage-copilot-for-sales) and enable the Contoso Hub connector action for Copilot for Sales.